learnbyexample/Command-line-text-processing/gnu_sed.md

 #### <a name="overlapping-substitutions"></a>overlapping substitutions

 * `t` command looping with label comes in handy for overlapping substitutions as well
-* Note that in general this method will work recursively, see [substitute recursively](https://stackoverflow.com/questions/9983646/sed-substitute-recursively) for example
+* Note that in general this method will work recursively, see [stackoverflow - substitute recursively](https://stackoverflow.com/questions/9983646/sed-substitute-recursively) for example

 ```bash
 $ # consider the problem of replacing empty columns with something